 As you progress in your research toward graduation and your committee has checked the box stating that you may begin writing your dissertation keep in mind that the thesis work must be published in a peer-reviewed journal.

 - Important Note: The paper should be published or in press before the thesis defense can be scheduled.
 Permission to schedule a thesis defense requires approval of ALL committee members.

-- As you prepare for your thesis defense, use the MGM Graduate Checklist.
+- Once the student has permission to defend, they should set up their profile in T3 (if they haven’t already) and email the DGSA with the names of their committee members, the title of their dissertation along with the date and time of their exam.
+The DGSA will input the information into T3 prior to the defense.
+As you prepare for your thesis defense, use the MGM Graduate Checklist.
 The thesis defense consists of a research seminar (40 to 50 minutes), followed by an oral examination (one to two hours) by the thesis committee.
 The outcome of the defense examination is Pass or Fail.
 At least three out of four or four out of five members must pass the student (including the thesis advisor) for the PhD degree to be granted.
-A Thesis Defense Summary needs to be filled out by all committee members and returned to the DGSA.
+A Thesis Defense Summary within T3 needs to be filled out by all committee members.

 - CMB and students from other programs joining an MGM lab are required to follow MGM guidelines, but modifications are possible.
 For example, MGM 790S might be waived for the first two semesters, if a similar course is substituted.